Huriphoonado/Software-Engineering-Foundations/Presentation-4/README.md

 [A re-entrant lock](https://docs.python.org/2/library/threading.html#rlock-objects) is similar to a lock, but allows a single thread to aquire it multiple times.
 Essentially, nested pairs of ```acquire()``` and ```release()``` can exist on multiple levels of recursion, and other threads can only aquire a re-entrant lock once the final ```release()``` has been called.
 Re-entrant locks (constructed with ```RLock()```) are useful in cases where multiple points of code run in a single thread need to be synchronized.

 [Condition Objects](https://docs.python.org/2/library/threading.html#condition-objects) use locks to synchronize threads enabling some threads to set a condition and threads to to wait for that condition before continuing.
-[An example of the classic Producer-Consumer problem using Condition Objects was taken from a bogotobogo tutorial.](http://www.bogotobogo.com/python/Multithread/python_multithreading_Synchronization_Condition_Objects_Producer_Consumer.php)
+[An reduced example of the classic Producer-Consumer problem using Condition Objects was taken from a bogotobogo tutorial.](http://www.bogotobogo.com/python/Multithread/python_multithreading_Synchronization_Condition_Objects_Producer_Consumer.php)

 ```
 import threading